Need a Save? Call Dave! 401-230-5520

 WHAT SHOULD I DO IF I HAVE RECEIVED A TICKET FOR TEXTING AND DRIVING IN RHODE ISLAND?

-You do not have to fight a ticket for text message while driving alone, you can have an experienced Rhode Island Traffic Attorney like Attorney David Ellison represent you through the process.
-You can contact Attorney David Ellison for legal representation today at (401)-230-5520.
+You do not have to fight a ticket for text message while driving alone, you can have the experienced Rhode Island Traffic Attorneys at Ellison Law LLC represent you through the process.
+You can contact Ellison Law LLC for legal representation today at 401-230-5520.